18F/handbook/_pages/about-us/offices/new-york-city.md

 ### Use the monitors/docks?

-[The DisplayLink docks](https://www.targus.com/us/universal-usb-3-0-dv4k-docking-station-with-power-dock177usz) can be used with Macs over USB, though you may need to [install drivers](http://www.displaylink.com/downloads/macos).
+[The DisplayLink docks](https://www.targus.com/us/universal-usb-3-0-dv4k-docking-station-with-power-dock177usz) can be used with Macs over USB, though you may need to [install v5.0.1 of the drivers](https://www.displaylink.com/downloads/file?id=1257).
 If that doesn't work, we have a couple of DVI to HDMI cords sitting by the 18F desks that can connect to the monitors directly.

 ### Use the printers?